Chartered Accountants Act, 1949

 The Chartered Accountants Act, 1949 is a statute enacted by the Constituent Assembly of India, which was acting as the provisional Parliament of India in 1949, to regulate the profession of Chartered Accountants in India.
 Under this act, The Institute of Chartered Accountants of India was established as a statutory body for the promotion, development and regulation of "the profession of Chartered Accountants in India".
 The law provides for qualifications, elections for central as well as regional councils, penalties for misconduct by Chartered Accountants.

-Regulatory Structure and Governance

-The Chartered Accountants Act, 1949 also defines the governance framework of the Institute of Chartered Accountants of India (ICAI).

-The Act provides for a Council consisting of elected and nominated members who manage the affairs of the Institute.
-The Council includes 32 elected Chartered Accountants and 8 members nominated by the Central Government, generally representing regulatory bodies such as the Comptroller and Auditor General, the Securities and Exchange Board of India, and the Ministry of Corporate Affairs.